-However, for expansions to existing buildings and structures and/or accessory structures, Growth Plan policy 4.2.3.1e provides an exemption to the natural heritage policies described above, subject to demonstration that:
+However, for expansions to existing buildings and structures and/or accessory structures, Growth Plan policy 4.2.3.1(e) provides an exemption to the natural heritage policies described above, subject to demonstration that:

-- i.
-There is no other alternative, expansion or alteration in the feature is minimized, and in the VPZ, is directed away from the feature to the maximum extent possible; and - ii.
+- There is no other alternative, expansion or alteration in the feature is minimized, and in the VPZ, is directed away from the feature to the maximum extent possible; and - ii.
 The impact of the expansion or alteration on the feature and its functions is minimized and mitigated to the maximum extent possible.

 Regional policies permit similar exemptions.
-Therefore, given that the accessory building is proposed in a location with an existing structure, and that the property is nearly completely covered with natural heritage features resulting in limited alternative locations, Regional Environmental Planning staff are supportive of waiving the requirement for a Natural Heritage Evaluation/EIS, including the establishment of a 30 m VPZ, and no further study is requested.
+Therefore, given that the existing structure is within the mapped Significant Woodland feature in a disturbed area and that the proposed structure is within close proximity to the existing structure, Regional Environmental Planning staff are supportive of waiving the requirement for a Natural Heritage Evaluation/EIS, including the establishment of a 30 m VPZ, and no further study is requested.